tutsplus/getting-to-know-material-design/README.md

 #### Source Files Description:

 Sketch files that contain a demo application built with Material Design.
+There’s also a PDF in case you don’t have Sketch to access the source.

 **Available on Tuts+ November 2015**